It begins for me with self-awareness.

 People have a very strong confirmation bias.
 When they have an idea about something and they start to reason about that idea, they are going to mostly find arguments that support their own concept of the idea.
 They’re going to come up with reasons why they are right and with justifications for their decisions, suppositions and beliefs.
 They generally don’t challenge themselves.
 This is why I recommend trying to dissolve all of your built up foundations, preconceptions and layers to return to a very singular, basic point of being and rebuild from there, but this time with control over what you come to believe and accept.

-We can only have maximal certainty —— a probability of certainty would be another way of describing it.
+only have maximal certainty —— a probability of certainty would be another way of

 Truth is the thing that I value most.